adrensnyder/ImapSyncMigrationHelper/README.md

 ```

 - Create a new path like /srv/data/migrations/[jobname]
-- Copy all GIT files in there
+- Copy all GIT files from Linux folder into it
 - Open main.conf and configure the variables needed at imapsync to work
 - Edit the file mail_list or the filename you chose in the main.conf and write in there all the structure of migration